OxygenCobalt/Auxio/info/ARCHITECTURE.md

 0xA10F | Sort.Year
 ```

-Some datatypes [like `Tab` and `Sort`] have even more fine-grained integer representations for other information.
+Some datatypes [like `Tab` and `Sort`] have even more fine-grained integer representations for other data.
 More information can be found in
 the documentation for these datatypes.

 ## Package-by-package rundown